michalyao/evermonkey/README.md

 Use command `ever token` to help you get your token & noteStoreUrl.
 After enter that command (Or your can visit the page directly - [China](https://app.yinxiang.com/api/DeveloperToken.action) | [Other Countries](https://www.evernote.com/api/DeveloperToken.action)).

-Then open your user setting by `Preferences: Open User Settings`, and copy&paste token info to (Search `evernote` to get you there):
+Then open your user setting by `Preferences: Open User Settings`, and copy&paste token info to (Search `evermonkey` to get you there):

 * `evermonkey.token`: your developer token
 * `evermonkey.noteStoreUrl`: your API url